 • A New Housing Rebate

-If you are planning on building a new home or renovating an existing one, you may be eligible for a rebate for a portion of the construction or renovation costs.
-Moreover, you can even claim rebates for ultramodern houses like floating homes or mobile homes.
-Remember, the rebate is only applicable if the market value of the house is less than $450,000 upon completion.
+If you plan to build a new home or renovate an existing one, you may be eligible for a rebate for some construction or renovation costs.
+Moreover, you can even claim rebates for ultramodern houses like floating or mobile homes.
+Remember, the rebate only applies if the house’s market value is less than $450,000 upon completion.

 • CMHC Insurance